SudeeraDilshan/SudeeraDilshan/README.md

 ## ⚡🙋‍♂️ About Me
 </br>

-- 🔧 I’m currently working on Ecommerce application with MERN stack
+- 🔧 I’m currently working on AI Agent based project.
 - 💡 I’m curious about Datascience and Machine Learning.
-- 📖 I’m currently learning Langchain.
+- 📖 I’m currently learning AI technologies
 - ❄️ I’m looking to collaborate on Open Source Projects.
 - 📫 How to reach me **dilshanrgs31@gmail.com**.
 <hr>